MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Troubleshooting

-### The Dynamics 365 Remote Assist model-driven app failed to install because of missing dependencies

-This will occur if you try to install Dynamics 365 Remote Assist in an environment that isn't enabled for Dynamics 365 apps.
-Try installing the app in an environment where other Dynamics 365 apps&mdash;such as Dynamics 365 Field Service or Dynamics 365 Sales&mdash;are installed, or create a new environment that's enabled for Dynamics 365 apps.
-More information: [Create a new environment](#install-the-dynamics-365-remote-assist-model-driven-app)

 ### Can't enable Dynamics 365 apps

 If you aren't able to turn on the **Enable Dynamics 365 apps** toggle switch when you create an environment, ensure that you have an active Dynamics 365 Remote Assist subscription.
 You can view your subscriptions in the [Microsoft 365 admin center](https://admin.microsoft.com/).